sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 A browser refresh will still be required to see the changes on the webpage.

-While this Package is technically not required, it is a real time-saver in the QuickStart.
+While this Package is technically not required, it is a real time-saver when making quick code changes during the QuickStart embed series.

 **Run the command:**
 ```code